zachalam/react-google-autocomplete/README.md

 `npm i react-google-autocomplete --save`

 You also have to include google autocomplete link api in your app.
-Somewhere in index.html or somwehrer else.
+Somewhere in index.html or somewhere else.

 ```
   <script type="text/javascript" src="https://maps.googleapis.com/maps/api/js?key=[YOUR_API_KEY]&libraries=places"></script>